gcornut/valibot-json-schema/README.md

 Example: `toJSONSchema({ schema: object({}), strictObjectTypes: true });`

-### Supported features
+## Supported features

-All Valibot pipelines and methods are not supported because they do not offer introspection at runtime even if they have equivalent JSON schema feature.
+All Valibot pipelines and methods are not yet supported because they do not offer introspection at runtime even if they have equivalent JSON schema feature (will probably come with https://github.com/fabian-hiller/valibot/pull/211).

 Here is the list of supported Valibot schemas (some have partial support):